michaelcourcy/ceph-callback/readme.md

 aws --endpoint-url=http://localhost:8080 s3 ls
 ```

-Now you can see the bucket only visible for this user
+This user can see the bucket created by the bucket claim
 ```
 2024-02-13 11:09:40 ceph-bkt-07f8b1c9-1814-465f-a081-cd84bf93def4
 ```